Travel for treatment bookings - Information for health providers

 Non-emergency ambulance transport

-Non-emergency ambulance transport requires approval from DVA.
+Non-emergency ambulance transport generally requires approval from DVA.
 Approval must be sought prior to the non-emergency ambulance journey or on the next practical business day.

 As a health provider, hospital physician or hospital discharge planner you can request approval by emailing DVA at transport.programs@dva.gov.au.